-29.3 All expenses incurred from the assignment set forth in Clause 29.2 shall be borne by the Assigning Lender [or the Successive Lender, as the case may be]; provided, however, that the provision of Clause 10 shall apply with respect to any Increased Costs incurred in relation to the Successive Lender after the assignment.
+29.3 All expenses incurred from the assignment provided for in Clause 29.2 shall be borne by the Assigning Lender [or the Successive Lender, as the case may be]; provided, however, that the provision of Clause 10 shall apply with respect to any Increased Costs incurred in relation to the Successive Lender after the assignment.
 The Assigning Lender [or the Successive Lender] shall pay to the Agent, by the actual date of such assignment, the amount of [ ] yen per Successive Lender, together with applicable consumption tax, as consideration for administrative duties performed in connection with the assignment.

 30. Assignment of Loan RECEIVABLES

 30.1 Unless otherwise specified in this Agreement, the Lender may assign its Loan Receivables subject to the satisfaction of all requirements described in each item below.
-The Assignor and the Assignee shall perfect the assignment against the third parties and the obligor regarding the assignment of receivables promptly after the assignment as of the date of the assignment.
-In this case, the Assignor and Assignee shall, under their joint name, and the Borrower shall, in its sole name, notify the Agent of the fact that such assignment was made without delay.
-In the case an assignment of the Loan Receivables has occurred pursuant to this Clause 30.1, the Assignee shall be treated as a Lender upon applying each provision in relation to the Loan Receivables under this Agreement.

-(i) The Assignee agrees that the Loan Receivables it has succeeded to will be bound upon by each provision in relation to the Loan Receivables under this Agreement.
-(The Assignee shall not bear any Lending Obligations.)
+(i) The Assignee agrees that the Loan Receivables it has succeeded to will be bound upon by each provision in relation to the Loan Receivables under this Agreement (provided, however, that the Assignee shall not bear any Lending Obligations).

 (ii) The Assignee is [types of business engaged in by the Assignee].

-(iii) If the assignment is made in divided portions of the Loan Receivables, the value of each Loan Receivables after such division is equal to or more than [ ] hundred million yen.
+(iii) If the assignment is made in divided portions of the Loan Receivables, the value of each Loan Receivables after such division is equal to or more than [ ] hundred million yen, unless the Assignor is a Lender who also acts as the Agent.

-(iv) No withholding tax or other taxes arise from the assignment, and there will be no increase in the amount of the Borrower’s interest expense payable to the Assignee; except for any assignment to a foreign affiliate due to any revocation of the Lender’s lending business in Japan.
+(iv) No withholding tax or other taxes arise from the assignment, and there will be no increase in the amount of the Borrower’s interest expense payable to the Assignee; except for any assignment to the Lender’s foreign Subsidiary or Affiliate due to any revocation of the Lender’s lending business in Japan.

+30.2 If intending to assign the Loan Receivables, the Assignor and the Assignee shall perfect the assignment against the third parties and the obligor as of the date of the assignment.
+In this case, the Assignor and Assignee shall, under their joint name, [and the Borrower shall, in its sole name, ]immediately notify the Agent of the fact that such assignment was made.
+If the assignment of the Loan Receivables pursuant to Clause 30.1 is made, any and all rights that are a part of the Assignor’s rights under this Agreement and relating to the Loan Receivables to be assigned will be transferred to the Assignee, and any and all obligations that are a part of the Assignor’s obligations under this Agreement and relating to the Loan Receivables to be assigned are borne by the Assignee.
+The Borrower acknowledges in advance the transfer of the rights to the Assignee and the burden of the obligations by the Assignee.
+In applying provisions of this Agreement in relation to the Loan Receivables, if all of the Loan Receivables are assigned, the Assignee is treated as a Lender and if the Loan Receivables are partly assigned, both the Assignor and the Assignee are treated as Lenders under this Agreement.

-30.2 All expenses incurred from the assignment set forth in Clause 30.1 shall be borne by the Assignor [or the Assignee, as the case may be].
+30.3 All expenses incurred from the assignment provided for in Clause 30.1 shall be borne by the Assignor [or the Assignee, as the case may be].
 The provision of Clause 10 shall apply with respect to any Increased Costs incurred after the assignment.
 The Assignor [or the Assignee] shall pay to the Agent, by the actual date of such assignment, the amount of [ ] yen per Assignee, together with applicable consumption tax, as consideration for administrative duties performed in connection with the assignment.

-30.3 In the case an assignment is made pursuant to Clause 30.1, the Unused Commitment Amount shall be calculated as if such assignment was not made.
+30.4 In the case an assignment is made pursuant to Clause 30.1, the Unused Commitment Amount shall be calculated as if such assignment was not made.